HUMA 10: Human Sexuality (Lecture)

 This class is a community, which is built on mutual respect and appreciation for learning.
 Disruptive behavior is unacceptable and will result in a student having to leave class or being dropped if the behavior continues.
 Please silence your cell phone before you enter class!
 Maintaining good communication with the instructor is important in HUMA 10.
 Contact me via email, telephone, or in person.
 Please talk to me as soon as you have any questions, concerns, or personal issues that may affect your class performance.
 If you are a student with a disability and would like to discuss special accommodations, please talk to me as soon as possible.

 Please be aware the advisory for this course are EWRT 1A or ESL 5.
 Even though there are no enforced prerequistes for this course, students are expected to complete reading and writing assignments at the advisory level.
 Points will be deducted for misspellings and grammatical errors.
 Please utilize the Writing & Reading Center (WRC) for your submitted papers.
+Students can also take advantage of the free online tutoring.
+Just login to MyPortal, go to the Students tab, and find the Smarthinking link.
+You can work with a tutor live (hours vary by subject) or post a question or piece of writing for a response.

 Required Text & Course Materials